stefan-it/model-garden-lms/BERT-Pretraining.md

 ## Pretraining Data Generation

-In the next step we first split our plaintext corpus into 400M chunks.
+In the next step, we first split our plaintext corpus into 400M chunks.
 These chunks are later used for generating the pretraining data (TFRecords).
-The following script `split_plaintext_corpus.sh` can be used:
+The following script, `split_plaintext_corpus.sh`, can be used:

 ```bash
 # The final, splitted pretraining corpus output folder